-GigaVUE-TA200E Rules and Notes
+GigaVUE-TA25E Rules and Notes

-Keep in mind the following rules and notes when using the GigaVUE-TA200E:
+Keep in mind the following rules and notes when using the GigaVUE-TA25E:

-GigaVUE-TA200E Rules and Notes Transceivers For details about the supported transceiver, cable type, and connectivity specifications, refer to "GigaVUE-OS Compatibility and Interoperability Matrix" .
+GigaVUE-TA25E Rules and Notes Transceivers All Gigamon labeled 1Gb, 10Gb, 25Gb, 40Gb and 100Gb optics are supported.
+For details about the supported transceiver, cable type, and connectivity specifications, refer to "GigaVUE-OS Compatibility and Interoperability Matrix".
 Network, Tool, Hybrid, Stack Port.
-The 100Gb/40Gb ports on GigaVUE-TA200E can be used as network, tool, hybrid, stack-link ports.
-Map Rules and Port Filters The GigaVUE-TA200E supports 256 map rules per pseudo-slot , by default and 20 egress port filters per pseudo-slot.
-For details about the maximum map rules, refer to the "Maximum Map Rules" table in the GigaVUE-FM Users Guide .
-Inline Bypass Feature GigaVUE-TA200E does not support Inline Bypass feature.
-PTP and Time Stamping Feature GigaVUE-TA200E does not support PTP and Time stamping feature.
-Port Licensing On the GigaVUE-TA200E, only the first 32 out of 64 ports are enabled.
-A port license is available to enable an additional 32 ports.
-Cluster Licensing Connecting a GigaVUE-TA200E to a cluster requires the Advanced Features License.
+The GigaVUE-TA25E ports can be used as network, tool, hybrid, circuit, stack-link.
+The 4x10Gb and 4x25Gb ports also support all port types.
+Map Rules and Port Filters The GigaVUE-TA25E supports 256 map rules per pseudo slot and 20 egress port filters per pseudo slot, without advanced feature license.
+For details about the maximum map rule with advanced feature license, refer to the "Maximum Map Rules" table in the GigaVUE Fabric Management Guide.
+Inline Bypass Feature GigaVUE-TA25E does not support Inline Bypass feature.
+Port Licensing Port Licensing is not required to enable the ports from x25x48.
+Cluster Licensing Connecting a GigaVUE-TA25E to a cluster requires the Advanced Features License.

-AMI BIOS Images
+AMI\BIOS\Images

-The GigaVUE TA Series-TA200E has an AMI Basic Input/Output System (BIOS).
-The BIOS image is packaged with the software image, starting in software version 6.0.98.
+The GigaVUE-TA25E has an AMI Basic Input/Output System (BIOS).
+The BIOS image is packaged with the software image.
 The BIOS contents are stored in flash memory, allowing the BIOS to be upgraded.
 There are two flash components, a primary and a secondary.